Facebook Portal: Everything you need to know

 Related: Google Home vs Amazon Echo

-According to CNBC, which cites two people who have spoken to Facebook about the devices, the voice assistant behind the speakers will be tied to M, Facebook’s artificial intelligence program that used to function as a chatbot in Messenger.
+According to a May report from CNBC, which cites two people who have spoken to Facebook about the devices, the voice assistant behind the speakers will be tied to M, Facebook’s artificial intelligence program that used to function as a chatbot in Messenger.
 Marvin is reportedly one of the names that has been considered by the company.

-Do Facebook’s rumoured smart speaker plans concern you?
-Share your thoughts @TrustedReviews.
+Do Facebook’s rumoured smart speaker plans concern or excite you?
+Share your thoughts with us on Twitter @TrustedReviews.